Affordable alternatives to the UK's most desirable areas

 It is easy to see why Brighton is such a popular place to live.
 It has a Bohemian vibe, a beach, lots of outdoor space, the South Downs and an easy journey to London.
 However, house prices are now at an average of £380,000 and so finding your dream retirement home in Brighton can be difficult.

 However, if you head west from Hove you come to Portslade, which is still close enough to the centre for convenience, but has an average house price of £322,709.
-Further west still and you come to Worthing, which is where Homewise are based.
+Further west still and you come to Worthing, which is where Homewise is based!
 Our home town has everything you could need and is a short train ride into Brighton.
-The average house price here is £284,287 and is a very popular choice for people who want to buy a home close to Brighton without the hefty price tag.
+The average house price here is £284,287, which is 25% less than Brighton, and is a very popular choice for people who want to buy a home close to Brighton without the hefty price tag.

 The average house price in St Albans is £500,000.
 You could consider Cambridge with an average house price of £470,000.
 Cambridge, like Oxford, is based around its world famous university and has stunning architecture and beautiful riverside spots to relax.
-For a modern alternative to both these options, Welwyn Garden City has an average house price of £373,093.
+For a modern alternative to both these options, Welwyn Garden City has an average house price of £373,093 which is 25% less than St Albans.
 Welwyn Garden City is very well connected, you can be in central London within half an hour.
 The planned layout affords plenty of green space and modern, easy to maintain homes.

 Talk to us